jonathandmoore/gbm_evo/README.md

 This script reads the lists of samples and fastq files, downloaded from ENA and SRA (**ENA_SR*.txt** and **GSE*.txt**).
 It associates FASTQ files with samples, and samples with Arabidopsis accession identifiers from the 1001 genomes project.
 It then works through the accessions, ten at a time, making SLURM shell scripts to carry out each subsequent stage of the primary analysis for the 10 accessions in question:

-  . download the relevant fastq files from ENA/SRA
+  . download the relevant fastq files from SRA
-  . check the fastq files into an object store
+  . check the FASTQ files into an object store
   . retrieve them to local cluster node temporary SSD . align them to the reference
   . call methylation at each CG site
   . segment the methylomes
   . process the non-CG methylation
-  . check the results back into the object store.
+  . check the results back into the object store

 The process is carried out batch-wise to limit primary disk space occupied by raw FASTQ and alignment files at any given time, and if run one batch at a time takes up to 100 days.